AIGCEra/.github/profile/README.md

 <div align=center id="ActivateGene"><img src="https://user-images.githubusercontent.com/26355688/180607456-856f9d69-389d-4c2b-bd98-c315d10b553e.jpg" width="80%" /></div>

-<div align=center>(Web Runtime makes the peripheral space of the _Window Nucleus_ <br>show its original face.
-For a long time, because we ignored the existence of peripheral space, a gap between _Web_ and _Desktop_ Software Technology was formed...)<br><div align=left><br>For each "Layout" in the "Window Layout Layer Space Structure", any type of child window(such as MFC Windows, WinForms, .Net Usercontrols, ActiveX Controls, ..., etc.) can be used to fill each specific position in the layout.
+<div align=center>(Web Runtime makes the peripheral space of the <i>Window Nucleus</i> <br>show its original face.
+For a long time, because we ignored the existence of peripheral space, a gap between <i>Web</i> and <i>Desktop</i> Software Technology was formed...)<br><div align=left><br>For each "Layout" in the "Window Layout Layer Space Structure", any type of child window(such as MFC Windows, WinForms, .Net Usercontrols, ActiveX Controls, ..., etc.) can be used to fill each specific position in the layout.
 The Web Gene of Window Nucleus enables most Desktop Windows to have Web Description Driven Capabilities comparable to WebView.</div>
 </h2>
 <hr />